GovTechSG/seed-documentation/README.md

   - inspects and logs all DNS queries
   - allows requests based on granular policies

-**Development Environment Endpoint Posture**: The device management layer of MDM.
+**Developer's Environment Endpoint Posture**: The device management layer of MDM.
 It manages the following:

 - **Microsoft Intune**: Provides device and application management, including remote application deployment and selective device wipe.

-- **Microsoft Defender Advanced Threat Prevention (MDATP)**: Enterprise class vulnerability management, threat detection and response security solution.
+- **Microsoft Defender for Endpoint**: Enterprise class vulnerability management, threat detection and response security solution.

 - **Tanium**: Endpoint assets and posture management.
 Works with Cloudflare to ensure posture based conditional access.